 First digital payment platform in a predominantly cash-based economy, enabling P2P transfers, merchant QR payments, and international remittances

-For Varipay in Jamaica, we built a cross-border payment gateway aggregator integrating Stripe, PayPal, Wise, and regional gateways into a unified .NET microservices backend.
-Transaction fees dropped by approximately 30% through optimized routing, and settlement times fell from 3-5 days to under 24 hours via a reconciliation engine with full audit trail.
+For Varipay, a cross-border payments aggregator in Jamaica, we built a microservices gateway integrating Stripe, PayPal, Wise, and regional processors.
+Transaction fees dropped approximately 30% through optimized routing and settlement times went from 3-5 days to under 24 hours.
+This was .NET microservices work end to end, with documented REST contracts on every interface.

 International payments and remittance business, Jamaica